rainlanguage/arb-bot/README.md

       -k, --key <private-key>        Private key of wallet that performs the transactions.
 Will override the 'BOT_WALLET_PRIVATEKEY' in env variables
       -r, --rpc <url>                RPC URL that will be provider for interacting with evm.
 Will override the 'RPC_URL' in env variables
       -m, --mode <string>            Running mode of the bot, must be one of: `0x` or `curve` or `router`, default is `router`, Will override the 'MODE' in env variables
-      --orders-source <url or path>  The source to read orders details from, either a subgraph URL or an ABSOLUTE path to a local json file, Rain Orderbook's Subgraph is default, Will override the 'ORDERS_SOURCE' in env variables
+      -o, --orders <path>            The ABSOLUTE path to a local json file containing the orders details, can be used in combination with --subgraph, Will override the 'ORDERS' in env variables
+      -s, --subgraph <url>           Subgraph URL to read orders details from, can be used in combination with --orders, Will override the 'SUBGRAPH' in env variables
       --orderbook-address <address>  Address of the deployed orderbook contract, Will override the 'ORDERBOOK_ADDRESS' in env variables
       --arb-address <address>        Address of the deployed arb contract, Will override the 'ARB_ADDRESS' in env variables -l, --lps <string>             List of liquidity providers (dex) to use by the router as one quoted string seperated by a comma for each, example: 'SushiSwapV2,UniswapV3', Will override the 'LIQUIDITY_PROVIDERS' in env variables